30 Brilliant Buys Travel Pros Never Travel Without

 Travel agents and flight attendants share their must-pack items for every trip—what crucial items are missing from your checklist?

 There’s no reason to feel guilty for binge-watching TV shows while hovering 35,000 feet above the Earth—how else would you make the time pass by quickly?
 Bryan Herb, chief marketing officer for Zoom Vacations, explains why bringing your own tablet is a must: “Even if your aircraft has a good entertainment system, you are at the mercy of watching whatever they have selected for you.
 Having your own device allows you to watch programming that you may love, but don’t have the time to watch back home.”
 Plus, you can read books and magazines on it, too.
-Here are 15 short books you can start—and finish—on your next flight.

 If you’re heading on a multi-destination trip where you need to keep moving from hotel to hotel, then packing cubes will become your new best friend, says Herb.
 Not only do they keep all of your clothing and accessories organized and easy to locate in a dark and cramped room, but they also help you use the precious space inside your suitcase more efficiently.
 Don’t miss these 50 other genius packing tips.